Baldur's Gate: Characters

-The Baldur's Gate series features a wide array of noteworthy characters.
+The Baldur's Gate series features a wide array of characters.
 Some characters can be recruited by the player as party members and accompany the player character in their adventures.
 Other major characters influence the plot of the game but are not playable characters, serving as either antagonists or supporting characters in their interactions with the player character.
 The player character for the main series is fully customizable, whereas the Dark Alliance sub-series feature a choice of defined characters for the player to choose from.